jrroosevelt/VS2PCG/CardClarifications.md

 A: She is demoted to a Supporting character no matter what zone she is in.
 From the rules: "Some effects may promote a Supporting Character to Main Character and vice versa.
 Unlike most modifiers, these modifiers can apply to a Main Character in any zone (or side) and continue to apply to the character even if it changes zones."

 ^(Source: FB Post - Chad Daniel)

+## Elektra (MC - Unerworld)
+^CardNumber: ^DHK-036, ^DHK-037

+*Set: Defenders of Hell's Kitchen*

+**Twin Sais** causes Elektra to instantly strike the defender twice at the same time in the middle of combat.
+To do this, duble Elektra's ATK and if it's greater than or equal to the defender's DEF the defender gets stunned.
+If **Twin Sais** doesn't stun the defender, Elektra will stil also strike normally when the combat resolves.
+This strike is treated separately from teh **Twin Sais** strikes, so it will be compared on its own to the defender's DEF as normal.

+^(Source: Rule insert)

 # Emma Frost
 ## [Emma Frost](http://vs.tcgbrowser.com/images/cards/big/TUB-005.jpg) (MC)